 Other Property and Equipment

 Other property and equipment consists primarily of gathering systems and related support equipment.
-Property and equipment are carried at cost and include expenditures for additions and improvements, such as roads and land improvements, which increase the productive lives of existing assets.
+Property and equipment are carried at cost and include expenditures for additions and improvements which increase the productive lives of existing assets.
 Maintenance and repair costs are charged to expense as incurred.
 Renewals and betterments, which extend the useful life of the properties, are capitalized.

 We compute depreciation and amortization of property and equipment using the straight-line balance method over the estimated useful life of each asset as follows: Gathering systems – fifteen to twenty years and Other property and equipment – three to twenty years.